huggingface/transformers/examples/flax/README.md

 * [GPT2](../../src/transformers/models/gpt2/modeling_flax_gpt2.py)
 * [ELECTRA](../../src/transformers/models/electra/modeling_flax_electra.py)

-For a complete overview of models that are supported in JAX/Flax, please have a look at [this (TODO: Patrick - wait for PR: #11758 to be merged]( ) table.
+For a complete overview of models that are supported in JAX/Flax, please have a look at [this](https://huggingface.co/transformers/master/index.html#supported-frameworks) table.

 Over 3000 pretrained checkpoints are supported in JAX/Flax as of May 2021.
 Click [here (TODO: will be enabled in a couple of days](https://huggingface.co/models?filter=jax) to see the full list on the 🤗 hub.